 So Should I Bother with an Interview?

-Think of interviews as supplementary.
+Think of a college interview as supplementary.
 They can always help, but you can’t hinge your entire application chances on it.
 Nevertheless, every little bit helps.
 If you have the opportunity, take a college interview.
-It may not make up for a poor academic record, but it can help, and offer you a chance to explain your grades—a learning disability, a stressful personal life event, etc.
+You may even be able to request a college interview.
+It may not make up for a poor academic record, but it can help and offer you a chance to explain your grades—a learning disability, a stressful personal life event, etc. It also gives you a chance to show who you are beyond your scores, which may help the admissions team make their decision when they review your application.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!